shanthavardhan597/Job-Portal-main/README.md

 💼 Job Portal System

-A Java Full Stack Project built using Spring Boot, Hibernate, MySQL, and React/Angular.
+A Java Full Stack Project built using Spring Boot, Hibernate, MySQL, and Html,Css,JavaScript.
 This project provides a platform for employers to post jobs and for candidates to apply, making recruitment faster and more efficient.

 🚀 Features